Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-Figure \ref{fig:panels_fluxes_model_2} also shows that increasing pebble flux from ${S_{{\rm peb}}=2.5}$ to 5 is enough to promote the delivery of planetary embryos to the inner edge of the disk (see bottom left-hand panel of Figure \ref{fig:panels_fluxes_model_2}).
-The final planets anchored at the inner edge of the disk in this case have typical masses of a few Earth-masses to Neptune-mass.
-A further increase in the pebble flux with ${S_{{\rm peb}}=10}$ (see bottom left-hand panel of Figure \ref{fig:panels_fluxes_model_2}) promote the formation of planetary embryos with masses larger than ${\rm \sim20~M_{\oplus}}$.
-This reinforces our previous finding of Figure \ref{fig:panels_fluxes_model_1} where a simple increase in the pebble flux by a factor of 2 is enough to bifurcate the growth of planetary embryos from super-Earths or hot-Neptunes to super-massive planetary cores which would be very likely to become gas giants \citep{lambrechtslega17}.
+Figure \ref{fig:panels_fluxes_model_2} shows that increasing pebble flux from ${S_{{\rm peb}}=2.5}$ to 5 is enough to promote the delivery of planetary embryos to the inner edge of the disk (see bottom left-hand panel of Figure \ref{fig:panels_fluxes_model_2}).
+The final planets anchored at the inner edge of the disk in this case have typical masses of a few Earth masses to Neptune mass.
+A further increase in the pebble flux with ${S_{{\rm peb}}=10}$ (see bottom left-hand panel of Figure \ref{fig:panels_fluxes_model_2}) promotes the formation of planetary embryos with masses greater than ${\rm \sim20~M_{\oplus}}$.
+This reinforces our previous finding of Figure \ref{fig:panels_fluxes_model_1} where a simple increase in the pebble flux by a factor of two is enough to bifurcate the growth pattern of planetary embryos from one leading to super-Earths or hot-Neptunes to another producing massive planetary cores which would be very likely to become gas giants \citep{lambrechtslega17}.